Same-Sex Adoption in Queensland Legalities

 This change in legislation followed a public debate and ultimately brought Queensland in line with most other Australian states and territories regarding same-sex adoption.
 If you’d like to learn more about the adoption process in Queensland, I can provide you with some resources or answer any specific questions you may have.

-What Are the Eligibility Requirements for Same-Sex Couples Wishing to Adopt?
+Eligibility for Same-Sex Couples Wishing to Adopt

 General eligibility requirements for adoption in Queensland: